 Marina Abramovic: The Artist is Present

-Marina Abramovic is probably one of the most famous and most influential artists working today and this documentary showcases her work and the process through which it comes about.
-The film provides an unprecedented level of access and those who want to see how an artist works should enjoy this film immensely.
+Marina Abramovic is arguably one of the most famous and influential artists today, and this documentary showcases her work in exquisite detail.
+The film provides an unprecedented level of access, and those interested in the process of an artist at work should enjoy the film immensely.

 Double Take: The Art of Elizabeth King